OS X: Updating OS X and Mac App Store apps

 Click a section below depending on which OS X version you are updating.

-Updating your software in OS X Mountain Lion
+Updating your software in OS X Mountain Lion and later

 Notifications that updates are available